 The guide below is to support parents when having those tricky conversations with their children about their body, keeping safe and what to do if they are made to feel worried or uncomfortable.

 Our IT curriculum includes an element on E-Safety each term.
-A list of age restrictions for different aspects of social media.

 Read the link here for details of age restrictions

 Read the Safer Internet Presentation for Parents 2017 here

 Our Policy on E-Safety can be found with the other school policies

 To help parents to support us with this important aspect of the children's lives and to help your child to learn to use the web safely, there are some helpful leaflets and documents below: